PlutoGamerpro/CheckInOutSystem/impoments.md

 ## maybe add option to edit an registration but , best not so no one can maniplute the system...

 ## could add a note to every registration possible to add one ,,, checkout a reason....

+## update user dashboard..........(id nummer range profilerne)
 -----------------------------------------------------------------------------------------------------------
 ## Importans fixes

+## small improvements...

 ##  make registration tap under each users
 ## so instead of all appear like one after one , drodropdown if  a users make more han one

-## fjerne fra all users dashboard men der er admins / mulighed skal det virkligvære der????
+## fjerne fra all users dashboard men der er admins / mulighed skal det virklig være der????

-## for at kunne derank anden admin opdagere users til admin kræves kode
-## code virkere kun en gang hvis flere gange virkere den ikke!!

-## not crazed system ... fordi nedefor brude ikke være en fejl

-## Perfect!
-I found the problem.
-The TokenService only adds the "Admin" role claim if user.IsAdmin is true.
-When ## you're logged in as a regular user (not admin), the token doesn't have the "Admin" role, so when you try to save, ## the [AdminAuthorize] filter rejects it with 403 Forbidden.

-## The endpoint is marked with [AdminAuthorize] - which requires the token to have "Admin" role
-## But a regular user cannot call this endpoint even to update their own name/phone
-## The user likely logged in as a non-admin, so their token doesn't have the "Admin" role claim
+## can edit more than one users at each time
+## to edit phone number, countrycode requires password (otp)
+## edit so ikke en hel colune for countrycode men det står i phone.....

+## code errors

+## edit not possible in registartion...
+## calendard does not work more (erro 400 badrequest, failed loading calendar month)

+## design errors

+## hvis telefon nummeeret ikke findes lav text rød
+## og hvis man checker ud før lav texten rød.... eller gul

+## improve delete modal ændrer cancel og delete rækkefølgen + når modal er åben lav delete knappen rød fra starten